PYX

 timestamp_msnumber?Optional timestamp (ms since epoch).
 If omitted, returns latest price

-Supported symbols: "BTC", "ETH", "SOL", "XRP"
+Supported symbols: "BTC", "ETH", "SOL", "XRP", "BNB", "DOGE", "HYPE"

 Returns a table or nil if no price is available: